joaobcpatricio/joaobcpatricio/README.md

 awakened in me a great interest and curiosity since a young age.
 Both personally and professionally, it motivates me to take part on challenging projects by developing technologies that have a positive impact in our world.
-Some of the fields that interest me the most are all related to IoT that make our Cities Smart, from sensing (Sensors) up to self-organized networks and 5G, and also the Automotive industry from embedded SW to vehicular network mechanisms.
+Some of the fields that interest me the most are all related to IoT that make our Cities Smart, from sensing (Sensors) up to self-organized networks, the Automotive industry from embedded SW to vehicular network mechanisms and the health industry.

 I started my carrear as a Software Developer at Robert [Bosch](https://www.bosch.com/) GmbH, where I developed bootloader projects.
 Currently I am a Development Engineer at [northh medical GmbH](northh.de), where I take part in developing [smart-sync](https://www.northh.de/product), an MR compatible Doppler ultrasound system, which synchronizes the cardiac cycle with the image acquisition (“Gating”).